 SUGGESTED ADDITIONAL SUB-QUESTIONS:

+What processes or levels of revealing the underlying registrant exist?

 What are the minimum standards of proof that should be required for the identity of the requestor?

 What are the minimum standards of proof that should be required for the allegations being raised by the requestor?